tech-exe/youtube-downloader/README.md

 ## Installation
+Reqiurements: **Python and pip**

 Donwload the latest release and extract the folder anywhere you like.
-Then execute the **'requirements-installer.bat'** (Windows) - This will install all requirements and dependencies.
+Then execute the **'installer.bat'** (Windows) - This will install all requirements and dependencies.

 ## Usage